Heavy fighting as Russian referendums enter last day - follow live

 Ukraine war: Putin’s proposed referendums are ‘sham,’ says James Cleverly

-Ukrainian and Russian forces are engaged in heavy fighting in different parts of Ukraine as Moscow-backed referendums in four regions enter the final day today.
+Ukrainian and Russian forces were locked in heavy fighting in different parts of Ukraine as Moscow-backed referendums in four regions entered its last day.

-Nearly four million people – in Donetsk, Luhansk, Kherson and Zaporizhzhia – are being asked to participate in referendums on joining Russia as Ukraine and western nations dismissed it as a sham.
+Nearly four million people in Donetsk, Luhansk, Kherson and Zaporizhzhia, are being asked to participate in referendums on joining Russia as Ukraine and western nations dismissed it as a sham.

 None of the provinces are fully under Moscow’s control and fighting has been underway, with Ukrainian forces reporting more advances since they routed Russian troops in a fifth province, Kharkiv, earlier this month.